Average Net Worth by Age in America: The Complete Data

 | Other or multiple race | $135,600 | $785,600 |

-The racial wealth gap remains one of the most significant features of American household finances.
-The median net worth of White non-Hispanic households ($285,000) is more than six times that of Black non-Hispanic households ($44,900).
-Education is also a powerful predictor: households headed by someone with a bachelor's degree or higher have a median net worth ($504,200) that is nearly four and a half times higher than households headed by someone with only a high school diploma ($113,200).
+The racial wealth gap is enormous.
+White non-Hispanic median net worth ($285,000) is more than six times that of Black non-Hispanic households ($44,900).
+Education is also a powerful predictor: households headed by someone with a bachelor's degree or higher have a median net worth ($504,200) that's nearly four and a half times higher than households headed by someone with only a high school diploma ($113,200).

 What Counts in Your Net Worth